Observation of the BKT Transition in a 2D Bose Gas via Matter-Wave Interferometry: Abstract

 \section{Abstract}

 We probe local phase fluctuations of trapped two-dimensional (2D) Bose gases using matter-wave interferometry.
 This enables us to measure the phase correlation function, which changes from an algebraic to an exponential decay when the system crosses the Berezinskii-Kosterlitz-Thouless (BKT) transition.
-We identify the transition temperature $T_c$ using the universal critical BKT exponent $\eta_c =0.25$ and compare the experimental value of $T_c$ with the estimate based on the critical phase-space density.
-Furthermore, we measure the local vortex density as a function of the local phase-space density, which shows a scale-invariant behavior following an exponential growth across the transition.
+We determine the temperature dependence of the BKT exponent $\eta$ and find the critical value $\eta_c = 0.17(3)$ for our trapped system.
+Furthermore, we measure the local vortex density as a function of the local phase-space density, which shows a scale-invariant behaviour across the transition.
 Our experimental investigation is supported by Monte Carlo simulations and provides a comprehensive understanding of the BKT transition in a trapped system.

 One of the most intriguing phase transitions is the Berezinskii-Kosterlitz-Thouless (BKT) transition, which lies within the XY universality class \cite{Berezinskii1972,Kosterlitz1973}.
 Two-dimensional (2D) systems in this universality class display quasi-long-range order at non-zero temperatures below the transition, whereas true long-range order is precluded by thermal fluctuations \cite{Mermin1966,Hohenberg1967}.
 Above the transition, the system forms a disordered state.
-This transition is characterized by the first-order correlation function $g_1(\bm{r},\bm{r'})=\langle \Psi^{\dagger}(\bm{r})\Psi(\bm{r'}) \rangle$, where $\Psi(\bm{r})$ is the bosonic field operator at location $\bm{r}$, which changes from algebraic scaling $\sim r^{-\eta}$ in the superfluid phase, to exponential scaling in the thermal phase, with universal exponent $\eta_{\mathrm{c}}=0.25$ at the transition.
+This transition is characterized by the first-order correlation function $g_1(\bm{r},\bm{r'})=\langle \Psi^{\dagger}(\bm{r})\Psi(\bm{r'}) \rangle$, where $\Psi(\bm{r})$ is the bosonic field operator at location $\bm{r}$, which changes from algebraic scaling $\sim r^{-\eta}$ in the superfluid phase, to exponential scaling in the thermal phase, with universal exponent $\eta_{\mathrm{BKT}}=0.25$ at the transition.
 The origin of this change is the BKT mechanism, which consists of the unbinding of vortex-antivortex pairs at the phase transition, underscoring the topological nature of the transition.
 The unbound vortices are strong phase defects and suppress the quasi long-range order.
 The BKT transition occurs in a wide range of physical systems such as liquid helium \cite{Bishop1978}, superconducting films \cite{Epstein1981}, Josephson junction arrays \cite{Resnick1981}, ultracold atoms \cite{Hadzibabic2006} and polariton condensates \cite{Caputo2018}.